Your cookie preferences

 Then there's the frequency: you might get your energy bills monthly or quarterly.
 Finally, depending on what supplier you’re with and which plan you're on, your bill could have a different layout.

-Luckily, there are a few common factors that will help answer the question: how much energy do I use?
+Luckily, there are a few common factors that will help answer the question "how much energy do I use?".
 Use our handy guide to reading your energy bill for help locating the following:

-• Bill period - Somewhere in the main summary box, usually located on the front of your bill, you will find the billing period.
+• Billing period - Somewhere in the main summary box, usually located on the front of your bill, you will find the billing period.
 These can vary significantly, so make sure you make a note of it, otherwise your spend may not make much sense

 • Energy used - This is the crucial figure, and will usually be stated in pounds spent.
 Your bill will also usually specify whether this is based on a meter reading or is estimated